-We welcome special guest Paul Waldau, author of Animal Rights and recently retired Professor in the Animal Behavior, Ecology and Conservation Department and Director of the graduate program in Anthrozoology at Canisius College, to talk about the relationships we humans have with non-human animals.
+We welcome special guest Paul Waldau, recently retired Professor in the Animal Behavior, Ecology and Conservation Department and Director of the graduate program in Anthrozoology at Canisius College and author of Animal Rights, to talk about the relationships we humans have with non-human animals.
 How has viewing humans as special or distinct from other animals damaged our world?
 Should we view animals as having some of the same rights that we humans have, and if so, why?